 The strategic goal of the OTP Group is to become the most successful universal banking group in the CEE region.
 To reach this goal, OTP Group aims to be among the leading banks in most of the countries it operates in, except for Russia and Ukraine due to their large size and perceived riskiness.
-After recent intense acquisition activity, the management expects that in future years their major task will be to consolidate and integrate the newly acquired assets, exploring operating and funding costs benefits, and intensifying cross-selling activity.
+Following a period of heightened acquisition activity between 2016 and 2019, the integration of the banks acquired during this period into local subsidiaries of the Issuer has been completed as at the date of this Base Prospectus.
+In addition, in Slovenia, Albania and Moldova, where the OTP Group was not present prior to the acquisitions made during this period, the OTP Group alignment processes of the newly acquired banks were accomplished by the end of 2020.
+Beside exploring operating and funding costs synergies, and intensifying cross-selling activity at the newly acquired banks, the management of the Issuer is continuing its efforts to find value-creating acquisition targets and pursue acquisitions for the benefit of the OTP Group's stakeholders.